 - The post-apocalyptic Western, Six Reasons Why takes place in a future Canada's desert landscape.

-- The Canadian TV series Bordertown is set in a town that straddles the US/Canadian border somewhere in the west.
-The border goes through the middle of the law enforcement office, with a corporal in the Northwest Mounted Police having his desk on the north side, and a U.S. Marshal having his on the south side.
+- The Canadian TV series Bordertown is set in a town that straddles the US/Canadian border somewhere in Saskatchewan.
+The border goes through the middle of the law enforcement office, with a straitlaced corporal in the Northwest Mounted Police having his desk on the north side, and a rough-and-ready U.S. Marshal having his on the south side.

 - Due South is this for part of the pilot, before Fraser ends up in Chicago.